Abullity/Flask-RESTful-Events-API/README.md

   http://127.0.0.1:5000/event?start_time=2021-06-21&end_time=2021-08-20

-  to post your own event you could use python's requests module and its method post, or you could use [https://www.postman.com/](# Postman)
+  to post your own event you could use python's requests module and its method post, or you could use [Postman](# https://www.postman.com/)